SEARCH AND PAY TAXES

 Penalties are charged beginning April 1.
 Delinquent penalty for real estate taxes is 3%.
 Delinquent tangible accounts are charged a 1½% late fee during the month of April, with an additional 1½% being charged in May if the taxes remain unpaid.
 Both real estate and tangible delinquent accounts are charged an advertising fee in May.
 Tax certificate liens are issued June 1 of each year for those real estate taxes that still remain unpaid prior to the tax certificate sale.

 Alternate payment methods, including prepayment by quarterly installment and partial payment of current taxes, may be available by application to the tax collector.

 Escambia County taxpayers can pay their ad valorem property tax bills online with a credit card (Visa, MasterCard, Discover, or American Express) or with an electronic check.
-A convenience fee of 2.35% will be charged by the service provider on credit card transactions and $1 for electronic check transactions.
+A convenience fee will be charged by the service provider.
 Please have your property tax account number from your tax bill.

 To pay by check, you will also need the following:

 - ABA or bank routing number from the bottom of your check